Back to blog

 The Document That Predicts Special Assessments

-A reserve study is a financial planning document that answers one question: does this HOA have enough money saved to pay for future major repairs and replacements?
+A reserve study answers one question: does this HOA have enough money saved to cover future major repairs?

-If the answer is yes, the community is in good shape.
-If the answer is no, a special assessment is coming.
+If yes, you're in good shape.
+If no, a special assessment is coming.
 Maybe not this year.
-Maybe not next year.
-But eventually, the money has to come from somewhere.
+Maybe not next.
+But the money has to come from somewhere, and "somewhere" is your checkbook.

-Reserve studies are the closest thing to a crystal ball that exists in HOA finance.
-And yet most buyers barely glance at them.
+Reserve studies are probably the most useful predictive tool in HOA finance.
+Most buyers barely glance at them.

 What a Reserve Study Actually Is